50054-cdpa/cohort_probs/fp_scala_poly/fp_scala_poly_problem.md

 # Exercise 3

-Given the following algebraic data type of a polymorphic binary search tree, and a type class `Ord`.
+Given the following algebraic data type of a polymorphic binary search tree, and a type class `Ordering`.

 ```scala
 enum BST[+A] {